TOD-theses/paper-T-RACE/main.typ

 ]

 Nonetheless, it is not clear, which of the above scenarios they applied for their analysis.
 The other work, @torres_frontrunner_2021, does not mention this issue at all.

-#todo("Consider to move the code analysis to an appendix")

 ==== Code analysis of @zhang_combatting_2023